sepehrsardooeinasab/Face-Boundry-and-Facial-Landmark-Detection/README.md

 # Face boundry and facial landmark detection

-## Goal
+## The goal
 <p float="center">
     <img src="Images/1.png" width="42%">
     <img src="Images/7.png" width="42%">
 </p>

-## Data set
+## The data set
 [This data set](https://drive.google.com/file/d/1Jshwoo4KIDdCl_QkaWJ6HtGKC4JKOcU6/view?usp=sharing)
 consists of 4275 images.
-Some images have multiple faces and some only have a person.
+There are some images with multiple people and some with only one.

 In this dataset, you can find annotations.txt which contains the labels including bounding box and landmarks annotations.
 The format of this text file is as follows (line by line):
 * Path to image